Society for Science - Advocate Program

-Society for Science & the Public's Advocate Grant Program provides a stipend to an individual (teacher, counselor, mentor), who agrees to serve as an advocate for 3-5 underrepresented students to transition them from conducting a scientific or engineering research project to completing applications to scientific competition(s).
+The Advocate Program, a program of Society for Science, provides a stipend and year-round support to an individual (teacher, counselor, mentor), who agrees to serve as an advocate for 3-5 students from traditionally underrepresented racial or ethnic groups, or from low-income households, and transition them from conducting a scientific or engineering research project to completing applications to scientific competition(s).
+Application Deadline: March 6, 2022.

 Advocates support the students in: